-Councillor Liam Dealtry is the elected Mayor of Bridlington for the 2016-17 civic year.
-His Mayoress is his wife, Mrs Michelle Dealtry.
-The elected Deputy Mayor of Bridlington is Councillor Malcolm Milns, and the Deputy Mayoress of Bridlington is his wife, Councillor Thelma Milns.
+Councillor Cyril Marsburg is the elected Mayor of Bridlington for the 2017-18 civic year and his Mayoress is Councillor Jackie Foster.
+The elected Deputy Mayor of Bridlington is Councillor Colin Croft, and the Deputy Mayoress of Bridlington is his wife, Councillor Bridie Croft.
 To find out more about the Mayor and Deputy Mayor, please visit the Town Mayor page.

 The current Bridlington Town Councillors are as follows:

 Cllr Bridie Croft